Sign in

 Make sure your application and your reader are on the same local network.

-• If your Verifone P400 is connected through WiFi, make sure the device running your point of sale application and the Verifone P400 are able to communicate over the local network (typically this means they’re on the same subnet).
+- If your Verifone P400 is connected through WiFi, make sure the device running your point of sale application and the Verifone P400 can communicate over the local network (typically this means they’re on the same subnet).

 Stripe Terminal requires that both the point of sale application and the reader can interact with specific domain names, all of which are added to an allow-list on your network.